staudenmeir/dusk-updater/README.md

      php artisan dusk:update 2.37

-If Dusk is still using the previous version after the update, there is probably an old ChromeDriver process running.
+If Dusk is still using the previous version after the update, there is probably an old ChromeDriver process running that you need to terminate first.